The Apostle Paul wrote to Timothy in Second Timothy 1:1, “Paul, an

 mercy.
 The difference between grace and mercy is the fact that grace is God

-Christian life he was more than a companion and co-worker of the Apostle Paul:
+point in his Christian life, he was more than a companion and co-worker of the

 comes from Jesus.
 If you do not have peace, maybe you have not gone to Jesus